What causes loose dental crowns?

 The crowns are glued to the prepared teeth with luting cement, which is available in various types depending on the particle size, bond strength, solubility, etc.

-If under any condition, the crown does not fix snugly and is not stable, it results in a loose crown.
+If under any condition, the crown does not fit snugly and is not stable, it becomes a loose crown.

-- Micro-leakages: Micro-leakage is caused when the luting cement used to adhere the crown to the tooth structure is washed off.
-This creates a hollow cement space resulting in loosened crown.
+- Microleakages: Microleakage is caused when the luting cement used to adhere the crown to the tooth structure is washed off.
+This creates a hollow cement space resulting in a loosened crown.

-- Cavities / tooh decay: Restored teeth are more susceptible for plaque accumulation if not kept clean.
+- Cavities/tooth decay: Restored teeth are more susceptible to plaque accumulation if not kept clean.
 Over time, this leads to tooth decay under the crown, altering the tooth structure.

-- Grinding / clenching: This creates a constant pressure over the teeth creating undue stresses.
+- Grinding/clenching: This creates constant pressure over the teeth creating undue stresses.

 - Food habits: Sticky food may pull out the crown.

 - Jerk/trauma: Any type of sudden jerk while brushing, flossing and trauma due to fall or a severe blow can lead to the loosening of the crown.